 If you’re a bookworm, the cost of reading can add up to quite a bit.
 The average cost of a paperback book is around $10.
 The average cost of a hardcover book is around $20.
 The average cost of a digital book download is $3.
 While you can surely save a lot of money by subscribing to premium digital book libraries, there are over a hundred different websites online that allow you to download and read books completely free .
 Most of them offer multiple different download formats, languages, and the option to read both online and offline.

 Where to read & download free books online

-Whether you're looking for mystery novels, classic literature, non-fiction, or romance novels, these are the best websites that offer free book downloads in 2022.
+Whether you’re looking for mystery novels, classic books, non-fiction, or romance novels, these are the best websites that offer free bestseller book downloads in 2024.

 Nicest user experience

 Cited as one of Time Magazine’s Top 50 Websites, Read Print is a very well designed website that paid a lot of attention to reading experience.
 A lot of free book libraries don’t pay much attention to user experience, but Read Print has managed to create one of the best ways to discover and read books for free.
 Registration is not required to read any of the books (although you may want to if you want to save and keep track of the books you’ve read), and you can read directly from your browser.
 They also let you change into reader mode if you don’t want to use their built reading interface.
 I love all the little details of this website.

 The International Children’s Digital Library is a wonderful resource for parents.
 It’s a library of thousands of children’s books that were scanned and made free for reading online.
 They offer books in 76 different languages and you can easily search through the books you want using their categories.
 The reading experience is not the best, though.
 Since the books are scans, you have to read through books like you’re sifting through images.